-We want to include more smallholders in our supply chain and help them overcome these barriers – and have been developing a range of programmes that support sustainable agricultural practices, improve the visibility of our supply chain, and in many cases enhance the livelihoods of smallholder farmers.
+We want to include more smallholders in our supply chain and help them overcome these barriers.
+We’ve been developing a range of programmes that support sustainable agricultural practices, improve the visibility of our supply chain by, and in many cases enhance the livelihoods of smallholder farmers.
 Examples can be found in our interactive map.

 Since we stopped buying GreenPalm certificates in 2016, our aim has been to repurpose $50 million over five years that we would have spent on GreenPalm certificates and invest it in place-based partnerships.
-This will help increase the availability of physically certified sustainable palm oil and scale up direct sourcing from smallholder farmers.
+This will help increase the availability of physically certified sustainable palm oil, scale up direct sourcing from smallholder farmers and support sustainable jurisdictional and landscape approaches.
 We’re investing directly in a number of projects with strategic suppliers and in 2017 we committed to contribute up to $25 million to the &Green Fund.